smartpass/interview-angular-node-takehome/README.md

 this will start the client and server in dev mode.
 We expect that the development environment has ports `3000`, and `4200` available to bind.
 In dev mode, both components support live reloading.
 Additionally, each component can be started individually using `yarn start:server` or `yarn start:client`.

+## How to submit the assignment

+Please submit your assignment by adding commits to the main branch.
+Then zip your project and send it to the email address that you received the assignment from.

 ## Lint Rules

 The project uses eslint and prettier for enforcing a coding style.
 To check for linting errors, run